paradoxysm/kdtrees/README.md

 ## Overview

-K-Dimensional Tree is a space-partitioning data structure, efficiently organizing points in k-dimensional space.
+A K-Dimensional Tree, or K-D Tree, is a space-partitioning data structure which efficiently organizing points in k-dimensional space.

-This K-D Tree implementation allows for construction, modification and searching of a K-D Tree.
+kdtrees implementation of a K-D Tree allows for construction, modification, searching, and other helpful functions such as k-nearest neighbors.
 It also maintains the tree in a pseudo-balanced manner through a secondary invariant where every node is the median ± dimensionality of subsidiary nodes along a specific axis.

-More details regarding this implementation can be found [here](https://github.com/paradoxysm/kdtrees/tree/master/doc)
+More details regarding this implementation can be found in the documentation [here](https://github.com/paradoxysm/kdtrees/tree/master/doc)

 ## Installation